foobnix/LibreraReader/docs/wiki/faq/how-to-set-page-background-image/index.md

 ---

 # Set your own background for reading
-> Library Book Reader allows you to customize your own backgrounds while reading, which contributes to less eye fatigue and adds comfort when reading.The background can be selected as a color and Your picture.
+> Librera Book Reader allows you to customize your own backgrounds while reading, which contributes to less eye fatigue and adds comfort when reading.The background can be selected as a color and Your picture.

 In order to set your background, you must: